SFDO-Community-Sprints/Data-Integrity-Integrations/README.md

 Duplicate solutions - completed but lacking links in Github: Videos, including one on flows

 The __Addresses__ subgroup started documenting methods for ensuring address standardization and completeness, including a comparison of NPSP-compatible tools (https://github.com/SFDO-Community-Sprints/Data-Integrity-Integrations/wiki/Documentation:-Data-Integrity-Issues-related-to-Address-data).

-# Past Project Teams
-We recommend creating a Wiki page for past Sprint Event volunteers (per Sprint), and that Sprints goals, accomplishments, etc. Here's a good example: https://github.com/SFDO-Community-Sprints/DataGenerationToolkit.
-If you prefer to add this information to the readme file, here's a good example of formatting you can use: https://github.com/SFDO-Community-Sprints/Admin-Skills-and-Nonprofit-Salesforce-Teams

-## Sprint (June 29, 2021):

 # Project Resources and Documentation